tmsvdb/Monsterhunters/Basics.md

 >   - Moderate difficulty: relationship level of 2.
 >   - Hard diffculty: relationship level of 3.
 >   - Exert difficulty: relationship level of 4.
->   - Extra, if you don't have any enemies, or you as a group feel you need a new one: create a new enemy or monster and set its relationship level at 2 and discuss the as a group how strong this creature is.
+>   - Extra, if you don't have any enemies, or you as a group feel you need a new one: The GM creates a new enemy or monster and set its relationship level at 2 and discuss the as a group how strong this creature is.
 If its a weak enemy, set its Influence to 1.
 If its a moderate enemy use 2, or strong enemy use 3.
 For dragons, experts and powerful enemies use an influence of 4.
 >
 >When you as a group have finished deciding on the obstacle types, you place them in the order they sould be completed in.
 After this the turn of the player starting the Progress the `Party goal` ends.